Raspberry Cream Cheese Frosting

 Variations for Raspberry Cream Cheese Frosting

 • Use whole berries.
-We make this raspberry frosting with jam but you can also make it with fresh, or with frozen raspberries.
+I make this raspberry frosting with jam, but it can also be made with fresh or frozen raspberries.
 Just make sure they are thawed and drained, then use them in place of the jam.
-Your raspberry frosting will be less sweet with a more intense berry flavor.
+The raspberry frosting will be less sweet with a more intense berry flavor.

 • Switch up the fruit.
 Change up the jam to incorporate your favorite berry or other fruit.
 Try using strawberry, blueberry, or even apple jam.
 Lemon zest or lemon curd make great additions to this recipe.